amirakul/Machine-Learning-Challenge/README.md

 ![analysis2.png](Images/analysis2.png)

-In conclusion, after analyzing test results, one can conclude that features with the greatest importance make random forest model work efficiently and get higher
+In conclusion, after analyzing test results, one can conclude that features with the greatest importance make random forest model work efficiently and get higher/same presicion results.